 Council's present rate structure is based on an ad valorem amount subject to a minimum amount.
-This system is used by the majority of councils in NSW.

 Whilst the Local Government Act makes provision for "base amounts", the overriding characteristic of Local Government rating is that the assessments that are produced will be primarily and predominately determined via the ad valorem method whereby the incidence of any rate burden is split differentially according to the value of the rateable property: see Sutton v Blue Mountains CC (21977) 40 LGRA51.